Fekapapa/exam-basics/python.md

 5:
 6:
 7:
-customized to a specific initial state

 ### What is the constructor?
 When it is used?
 [2p]
 #### Your answer:
 [Constructor: it customizing an initial statement of a class instance.
 Class instance automatically invokes the constructor.
-Use it when initial statement is required to every instances of a class.]
+Use it: when initial statement is required to every instances of a class.]